fleetdm/fleet/handbook/engineering.md

 ### Standup (Optional, varies by group)

-Provide status reports, discover blockers, and keep the group in sync.
+This is to provide status reports, discover blockers, and keep the group in sync.

-Each group can implement daily (or some other cadence) standups if desired.
-Ultimately, it’s up to the Engineering Manager to ensure that the team is communicating appropriately to deliver results.
+If desired, each group can implement daily (or some other cadence) standups.
+Ultimately, it’s up to the Engineering Manager to make sure that the team is communicating appropriately to deliver results.

 #### Participants
-Members of the group
+This would include any members of the group.

 ### Engineering Leadership Weekly (Weekly ~ one hour)
 Engineering leaders discuss topics of importance that week.

 #### Participants
-CTO + Engineering managers
+This would include the CTO + Engineering managers.

 #### Sample agenda
 - Fullstack engineer hiring